Maurice Southgate

 image of SOE agent Maurice Southgate

-After being beaten by Gestapo interrogators, Southgate was transferred to Avenue Foch headquarters, where he saw another F Section agent, John Starr, who had been caught the previous year: Starr, who had known Southgate before the war, had been kept at Avenue Foch to help with their questioning of other captured agents.
+After some initial rough treatment Southgate was transferred to 84, Avenue Foch, headquarters of the SS counter‐espionage service, There he met another F Section agent, John Starr, who had been caught the previous year: Starr, who had known Southgate before the war, had been kept at Avenue Foch by the Germans to assist with the questioning of other captured agents.
 Southgate was kept at Fresnes prison until August, when he and 36 other agents were deported to Germany, destined for Buchenwald concentration camp.
-In September sixteen were called to the main gate and executed by hanging, and to avoid the same fate Southgate was admitted to the camp hospital in October through the intervention of Alfred Balachowsky, a prisoner who had formerly been an SOE sub-agent in Paris.
+In September sixteen were called to the main gate and executed by hanging, and to avoid the same fate Southgate was admitted to the camp hospital in October through the intervention of Alfred Balachowsky, a prisoner who had formerly been an SOE sub‐agent in Paris.
 Having faked a stomach complaint to get into hospital, Southgate then spent several more weeks being genuinely ill, and after his recovery was moved to work in the tailor's shop.
 Although he kept a low profile, he was nevertheless forced to hide in the area known as the Little Camp with surviving agents Alfred and Henry Newton, and Christopher Burney when the SS began hunting for them.
 All four lived to see the liberation of Buchenwald by American forces on 11 April 1945.

 F Section's commanding officer, Maurice Buckmaster, considered Southgate to be among the very best of his agents, and he was awarded the DSO for his actions.
-However, like his comrades, Southgate had been severely affected by his experiences in Buchenwald, and never fully recovered physically or psychologically.
-He testified at the American war crimes trials at Dachau in 1947, and returned to work in the furniture business.
-He died near Paris in March 1990.
+Southgate testified at the American war crimes trials at Dachau in 1947, and returned to work in France, later retiring near Sarlat.
+He was interviewed for the occasional newspaper article about his time in Buchenwald but rarely recounted his experiences, though he did contribute to Liane Jones's book A Quiet Courage shortly before his death in February 1990.

 Extracts from Southgate's early war diary have recently been posted online by Parade Antiques.